How to remove Excel passwords (all 6 types)

 Crack the workbook, worksheet and modify passwords with a macro

 The following is my VBA code for cracking Excel passwords.
-It may not be the best tool available, but based on feedback I’ve received, it has successfully helped thousands of use.
+It may not be the best tool available, but based on feedback I’ve received, it has successfully helped thousands of users.

-The download file already includes this macro and can be used to remove Excel passwords for workbook, worksheet and modify scenarios.
+The download file already includes this macro and can be used to remove Excel passwords for workbook, worksheet, allow edit ranges and modify scenarios.

 Close the file with the password to be removed.